Saudi Arabia announces first case of coronavirus

 Visits by pilgrims accelerate during the fasting month of Ramadan, beginning this year in late April.
 And in late July, some 2 million pilgrims are expected for the week-long haj, the world’s largest annual gathering of Muslims, which has a separate visa regime.

-Reporting by Hesham Abdul Khalek; Writing by Ghaida Ghantous; Editing by Janet Lawrence
+Reporting by Hesham Abdul Khalek; Writing by Ghaida Ghantous; Editing by Janet Lawrence and Lisa Shumaker